 For the 2020-21 Academic Year

 The interactive Illinois National Guard Grant application for the 2020-21 academic year is available online via the Student Portal.
-After carefully reviewing the How to Apply section on this page, use the 2020-21 application to apply for the spring 2021 and summer 2021 terms.
-The application priority consideration date for full-year and fall-only awards was October 1, 2020.
-Applications received after October 1 will be considered only for second semester (second/third quarter) and/or the summer term.
+After carefully reviewing the How to Apply section on this page, use the 2020-21 application to apply for the summer 2021 term.
+Complete applications received by ISAC after the deadline dates will be processed only for subsequent terms, with June 15, 2021 as the final date of acceptance for the summer term.

 ING Grant applicants from the Illinois Air National Guard must indicate their base on the interactive application.